 I’m working on my Happiness Project, and you should have one, too!
 Everyone’s project will look different, but it’s the rare person who can’t benefit.
-Join in -- no need to catch up, just jump in right now.
+Join in—no need to catch up, just jump in right now.
 Each Friday’s post will help you think about your own happiness project.

-In the comments the other day, a reader recommended How to Talk So Kids Will Listen & Listen So Kids Will Talk by Adele Faber and Elaine Mazlish.
+Recently, a reader recommended How to Talk So Kids Will Listen & Listen So Kids Will Talk by Adele Faber and Elaine Mazlish.
 I couldn’t agree more.
 I think this is the best parenting book out there.

 One of that book’s most important lessons is simple, and just as applicable to adults as to children: acknowledge the reality of other people’s feelings.
 Don’t deny feelings like anger, irritation, fear, or reluctance; instead, articulate the other person’s point of view.